Documentation Index

 1. Install the browser SDK

 Browser workers connect through the RBAC port, not the internal bridge.
-Add a WorkerModule to your engine config:
+Add an iii-worker-manager entry to your engine config:

 config: